kitschmaster/rubyongo/info/devlog.markdown

+#08.06.2018 22:44:16 ComSession::END

+the mountain was epic, now let's build an epic shop.

+am thinking about bitcoin payments... if ii use the transaction id ii will be vulnerable to malleability. requesting the transaction id from the customer is also reducing privacy for both parties. so am thinking it is better to generate a new address for each possible transaction (shop item with a price) and check that enough bitcoin was transfered to that address in some timeframe.

+...

+so many options to choose from, APIs all over, but nothing quite what I want.

+need to do more research.

+#08.06.2018 08:41:14 ComSession::BEGIN

 #06.06.2018 09:39:39 CodingSession::END

 ii am heading out for a walk in the mountains, can't help my self not to do some quick edits...